OctopusDeploy/docs/docs/tenants/guides/multi-tenant-saas-application/creating-project-deployment-process.md

 hideInThisSectionHeader: true
 ---

-In this part of the guide, we will create our deployment process to deploy our package to our deployment targets.
-At this point, you can all the steps you need to deploy your application.
-In this case, we have the following steps;
+In this part of the guide, we'll create our deployment process to deploy our package to our deployment targets.
+At this point, you have all the steps you need to deploy your application.
+In this scenario, we have the following steps;

-* Send slack message to noifty team of deployment
+* Send slack message to notify team of deployment
 * Create MySQL database
 * Migrate Database Changes
 * Deploy App to Azure App Service
 * Apply custom branding
-* Send Slack message for succesfull deployment
+* Send Slack message on succesful deployment
-* Send Slack message for failed deployment
+* Send Slack message on failed deployment

 ![](images/creating-new-deployment-process.png "width=500")

-The step, ***Apply custom branding***, only needs to run for tenants that have the branding tag applied.
-To configure this, go into your step, open Tenants under conditions, and choose branding tag from the custom feature tenant tag.
+The step named **Apply custom branding**, only needs to run for tenants that have a tenant tag of branding associated with them.

+To configure this, go into your step, under **Conditions**, expand the **Tenants** option and select the `Branding` tag from the `Custom Feature` Tag set.

 ![](images/apply-custom-branding-step.png "width=500")

-This will ensure this step only runs for tenants that have the branding tag applied.
+This will ensure this step only runs for tenants that have the `Branding` tag applied.

 <span><a class="btn btn-secondary" href="/docs/tenants/guides/multi-tenant-saas-application/creating-new-octopus-infrastructure">Previous</a></span>